-Triad provides property management services to the Company.
+Effective January 1, 2011, Regis provides property management services to the Company under the same terms as the previous agreements with Triad and Regis Realty I. Triad provided property management services to the Company until December 31, 2010.
 The general partner of Triad is PIAMI, which is owned 100% by Realty Advisors, LLC.
 The limited partner is HRSHLLC.
-Triad subcontracts the property-level management and leasing of the Company's commercial properties to Regis I, a limited liability company owned by HRSHLLC.
+Triad subcontracted the property-level management and leasing of the Company's commercial properties to Regis I, a limited liability company owned by HRSHLLC.

-Regis I also provides brokerage services, on a non-exclusive basis, for the Company and receives brokerage commissions in accordance with a brokerage agreement.
+Regis also provides brokerage services, on a non-exclusive basis, for the Company and receives brokerage commissions in accordance with a brokerage agreement.

 Messrs.
-Daniel J. Moos and Louis J. Corna, and Alfred Crozier are employed by Prime, the sole member of which is PIAMI, a Nevada corporation.
+Daniel J. Moos and Louis J. Corna, and Alfred Crozier are employed by Pillar.
 Messrs.
 Moos, Corna and Crozier are executive officers of the Company, and also serve as executive officers of ARL and TCI, and accordingly owe fiduciary duties to those entities as well as the Company.
 Messrs.
-Jakuszewski and Munselle serve as directors of ARL, and TCI and owe fiduciary duties to TCI and ARL as well as the Company, under applicable law.
-Mr. Bertcher is an officer, director and employee of NCE and also serves as an officer of ARL and TCI.
+Jakuszewski and Munselle serve as Directors of ARL, and TCI and owe fiduciary duties to TCI and ARL as well as the Company, under applicable law.
+Mr. Bertcher is an officer, Director and employee of NCE and also serves as an officer of ARL and TCI.
 As such, he owes fiduciary duties to those entities as well as the Company under applicable law.